jordson-io/jordson/README.md

 `docsify serve docs`

-Follow the link in the console.
+Use the link in the console.